Table of Contents

 - Is your child gifted or highly capable?
 Is your child advanced in any way?
 Does your child need to be challenged beyond their grade-level curriculum to excel?
 Enlightium’s Gifted and Higher-Level Learner Program provides the opportunity to unlock your child’s potential and elevate their learning to higher levels!
 Email firstname.lastname@example.org if you are interested.

 - "Your talent is God's gift to you.
 What you do with it is your gift back to God." -Leo Buscaglia

-- The Gifted and Higher-Level Learner (GHLL) Program is now available to students in grades 5-8.
-The purpose of Enlightium’s GHLL Program is to meet the uniquely advanced needs of gifted, talented, and highly capable learners by providing opportunities to learn and progress at individual paces, levels, and abilities.
+- The Gifted and Higher-Level Learner (GHLL) Program is available to students in grades 5-8.
+The purpose of Enlightium’s GHLL Program is to meet the uniquely advanced needs of gifted, talented, and highly capable learners by providing opportunities to learn and progress at the individual student’s own pace, level, and ability.

 - The GHLL Program is designed to:

 - Provide one-on-one mentoring, evidence-based practices, specialized instruction, and project-based curriculum.